microsoft/PowerApps-Samples/component-framework/TS_MapControl/README.md

 ## What this sample does

 In the manifest file, we defined property of type Single line of Text.
-We use this to bind it to the address field on the form.
+We use this to bind it to the address columns on the form.
 Create a variable name `MAPS_API_KEY` that can be accessed in the context of the component.
 Google Map API allows you only to render the maps inside an `IFRAME`.
 So, you need to create an IFRAME element that is going to render the map using the URL we generate.
 By default, we are setting the map to be hidden and display it only when the address value exists on the form.

 `buildMapUrl` and `renderMap` (you can even merge them into one) takes the address string and embeds it onto the map URL by encoding the address string and then sets the IFRAME element’s src element to the URL respectively.
 Also, call the `notifyOutputChanged` method to ensure we notify the component that the rendering has changed.